 Our community values are rooted in mutual respect.
 We value and respect members of our community, whatever your background, whatever your level of experience, and wherever you are on your path to becoming a published author.
 We value your ideas, input, creativity – and your own unique way of seeing the world.
 You are welcome here.
 Our value of respect also extends to respect for the environment.

 Our core purpose is to educate new and emerging authors.
 We do this by providing advice and insights from bestselling authors, publishers, literary agents and other publishing experts.
 This is delivered as blog posts, a podcast and other resources.
 We also run educational workshops and conferences such as our How to Get Published masterclass.
-We’re working towards developing online courses and events, to make training accessible to a wider audience – and to mitigate the impact of the COVID-19 pandemic on live events.
+We’re developing online courses and events, to make training accessible to a wider audience.

 We’re committed to sustainability and to acting in an environmentally friendly way.
 We’re currently looking into partnering with an NGO on a tree-planting programme.
 The publishing industry uses a lot of paper – so this seems appropriate.
 We’ll work towards producing an annual impact report to communicate the results of these efforts, and the difference we make to our community.